Sign in

 Lack of real evidence

 Standing desks are still a relatively new concept, so there aren’t many studies on their long-term effects.
-One article strongly suggests that many of the existing studies were flawed: either in sample size, length of study, or just overall poor research design.
+One article strongly suggests that many of the existing studies were flawed: either in sample size, length of the study, or just overall poor research design.
 We may have to wait for more accurate and insightful reports to determine the true impact of standing desks.

-Standing desks can be quite the investment, but it can ultimately be a very rewarding one.
+Standing desks can be quite the investment, but they can ultimately be a very rewarding one.
 Our modern work culture encourages us to stay seated for long periods on the computer, but only recently are we discovering how dangerous that can be.
 While standing for the full day won’t make you suddenly healthy, it’s important to switch up your work habits from constant sitting to light pacing, standing, and even breaks to walk around the block.
 At the end of the day, all that matters is that you avoid staying hunched and completely sedentary while working.

 If you are looking for more details, kindly visit electric standing desk with memory.